learnweb/moodle-block_townsquare/README.md

 # Town Square #

-A moodle block for the dashboard.This Plugin shows current events and forum posts in courses the user is enrolled to.
+A moodle block for the dashboard.
+This Plugin shows current events and forum posts in courses the user is enrolled.

+## Description ##

+The Goal of this plugin is to implement a block, where the different notifications (e.g. deadlines), activity completion and forum posts from different courses are shown.
+Additionally, the user is able to filter the notifications by different parameters.

+## Subplugin functionality ##

+Townsquare does not show notfications from every installed plugin.
+As every plugin can have different type of notifications that not always should be shown to the current user (e.g. a teacher should not see the same notifications as a student).
+Therefore, only the moodle core plugins are supported by the plugin.
+To show notifications from other plugins, a subplugin can be implemented or installed.
+To do that, install local plugin local_townsquaresupport (see: https://github.com/learnweb/moodle-local_townsquaresupport).
+Townsquaresupport manages subplugins and makes them available to townsquare.

+More information on how to install subplugins: https://github.com/learnweb/moodle-local_townsquaresupport

 ## Installing via uploaded ZIP file ##